jonathancross/jc-docs/pgp/gnupg.md

 GNU Privacy Guard is very powerful software with a terrible interface.

 This document is not a "how to" guide, but rather a collection of notes -- `CTRL-F` is your friend.
-It attempts to give you the tools needed to answer questions and explain the mysteries of gpg and PGP so that you too can take advantage of this tool and stop making excuses.
+This site will hopefully answer questions and explain the mysteries of gpg and PGP so that you too can take advantage of this tool and improve your security / privacy.

 This page assumes you have basic familiarity with `gpg` and have already created an OpenPGP key.
 If not, please see [Secure PGP keys and Yubikey NEO.md](https://github.com/jonathancross/jc-docs/blob/master/pgp/Secure%20PGP%20keys%20and%20Yubikey%20NEO.md) for information on how to create an offline master key and then transfer the sub keys onto a YubiKey [hardware device](#hardware) for daily use.